Sun-Young-Park/Election-Analytics/README.md

 * A good blog post will focus on 2-3 big points (observations or predictions or opinions or insights) and provide clear, interpretable, and convincing evidence -- that is, analysis, visualizations, and qualitative commentary -- supporting that.
 * Tip: use **bold** and *italics* wisely -- **bold** is most effective for highlighting your big points as section headings or paragraph starters, while *italics* help draw attention to surprising statements, facts, or concepts.

+Here is an example blog post for reference.
+It's not perfect, nor finished, but has the key elements of a good election analysis blog.

 # Past Presidential Election Results
 ## Aug 30, 2020